ilknurtulgar/Modern-SwiftUI-Bootcamp/README.md

 - See their current location updated live on a map with coordinates and reverse-geocoded address.
 - Add favorite locations via a button (markers appear on the map).
 - View a list of favorite locations in a separate Favorites screen.

+### 📌 Assignment 12 – WaterTrackerApp
+A SwiftUI app to track daily water intake using **SwiftData** for persistent storage.
+Features a main view showing cups drunk today, an interactive “+1 Glass” button, and a **WidgetKit** widget with **AppIntents** to add water directly from the widget.
+The app supports live sync between app and widget, and follows MVVM architecture.